mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 But users can manually encrypt and decrypt with a new ClientEncryption object.

+Client side encryption requires MongoDB 4.2 compatible drivers, and is only supported against 4.2 or higher servers.
+See `Why is a 4.2 server required?`_.

 The following shows basic usage of the new API.

 .. code:: python